Life Insurance for SBA Loans

 Most SBA loans have provisions in your loan documents that give the SBA a security interest in the assets of your business.
-If you die, the lender looks to the assets of the business first to pay off the loan.
+If you die, the lender first looks to the business’s assets to pay off the loan.

-If you signed personally for the loan, the lender may look at your personal assets as well to satisfy the loan.
+Consequently, if you signed personally for the loan, the lender might also look at your assets to satisfy the loan.

 Surviving family members that depend on that business to provide for them may not be able to pay off the loan if there is no life insurance.

-If you are personally responsible for the loan, does the lender have a right to your personal assets, home, etc?
+If you are personally responsible for the loan, does the lender have a right to your assets, home, etc.?

 Get life insurance even if your SBA lender does not require it.
 The liquidity a life insurance policy provides will help your business and/or family members make it through the difficult times.

-When you’re looking to borrow money through an SBA lending program, life insurance is going to be a requirement.
+You must have life insurance when you’re looking to borrow money through an SBA lending program.

-With RiskQuoter, we’ll make sure you get the life insurance you need at the best possible price.
+With RiskQuoter, we’ll ensure you get the life insurance you need at the best price.

 Get a quote today!